Best Resume Formats for 2025 (with 10+ Templates!)

 The Reverse-chronological format puts your latest work experiences at the top, followed by past work experiences.

-This is the most common resume format used by jobseekers.
+This is the most common and traditional resume format used by jobseekers.
 You might even be following this format with your own resume too!

 2. Functional Resume Format